iann838/Pyot/docs/src/stores/index.md

 ```

 :::tip
-The arguments keys passed to Pyot Settings Pipeline can be in ALL CAPS to maintain better code redability, it is automatically lowercased on activation anyways.
+The arguments keys passed to Pyot Settings Pipeline can be in ALL CAPS to maintain better code redability.
+It is automatically lowercased on activation anyways.
 :::

 # Legend